Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents

 \subsection{Increasing Context Size}

 We evaluated our attack for RAG systems that retrieve $5$ documents per query, i.e. $k=5$.
-Since the attack inserts a single blocker document, the response is based on $4$ clean documents in addition to the blocker document (assuming the latter was retrieved).
-It is natural to ask how increasing $k$, the context size, and thus retrieving more clean documents, would affect the attack.
+Since the attack inserts a single blocker document, the response is based on $4$ clean documents in addition to the blocker (assuming the latter was retrieved).
+We now investigate how $k$ affects the attack.

-We evaluated our attack with $k=7$ and $k=10$.
-We do not evaluate greater context sizes because they might result in long prompts that overflow the LLM's maximum context size, resulting in a truncated prompt and corrupted results.
-Even for $k=7$ we notice that for some queries the context size is too long.
-Therefore, to better evaluate the effect of the number of retrieved documents, we additionally evaluated for $k=3$.
-We perform this evaluation for $50$ randomly sampled queries from the NQ dataset, GTR-base embedding model, target response $\targetres_1$, and for Llama-2-7b and Vicuna-7b.
+We consider $k=3$, $7$, and $10$.
+Greater context sizes may result in long prompts that overflow the LLM's context window, truncating the prompt and corrupting the results.
+Even with $k=7$, the context size for some queries is too long.
+We perform this evaluation for $50$ randomly sampled queries from the NQ dataset (excluding discarded queries), GTR-base embedding model, target response $\targetres_1$, and Llama-2-7b and Vicuna-7b.
 Table~\ref{tab:effect_of_k} shows the results.
 Increasing the context size and thus the number of clean documents retrieved in response to the query reduces performance of the attack, although it is still non-negligible for $k=10$.